Can the MIC Pre-Amps gains be controlled by using remote protocols HUI/Eucon/OASIS?

-See Horus or Hapi User manual-Modules latencies section for the exact latency values.
+See Horus or Hapi User manual or Hapi MKII User manual - Modules latencies section for the exact latency values.

 The main issue about latency is actually not with the converter itself but with the driver to/from the application.
 So the latencies noticed will vary greatly between the MassCore and the ASIO based usage of the HORUS/HAPI.